New Zealand Ice Hockey League

 The New Zealand Ice Hockey League (NZIHL) is New Zealand's top-level ice hockey league.
-Established in 2005, the NZIHL is sanctioned by New Zealand Ice Hockey Federation (a member of the International Ice Hockey Federation).
-The NZIHL is an amature league with players not paid to play.
+Established in 2005 by Guenther Birgel, the NZIHL is sanctioned by New Zealand Ice Hockey Federation (a member of the International Ice Hockey Federation).
+The NZIHL is an amateur league with players not paid to play.
 The NZIHL champion is awarded the Birgel Cup.
 The NZIHL is currently contested by six teams from three affiliated regions, including three teams from the North Island and three teams from the South Island.
-The most successful team in NZIHL history is the Skycity Stampede, who has claimed six NZIHL championships.
-The current champion, from 2022, is the Skycity Stampede.
+The most successful team in NZIHL history is the SkyCity Stampede, who have claimed eight NZIHL championships.
+The current champion, from 2024, is the SkyCity Stampede.